chindraba-work/repo-template/README.md

 1. Create the git repo according to the normal workflow, whatever that is in your situation.
 2. Enter the root of the repository
-3. Create a `repo-filler.conf` file in the repo root (copy the template from here)
+3. Create a `repo-template.conf` file in the repo root (copy the template from here)
 4. Adjust the values in the config file to meet the needs of the repo
-5. Launch the filler tool, `fill-repo`, while in the target repo root
+5. Launch the filler tool, `git start-repo`, while in the target repo root

 [TOP](#contents)

 ---
 ## Version Numbers

-repo-filler uses Semantic Versioning v2.0.0 <https://semver.org/spec/v2.0.0.html> as created by Tom Preston-Werner <http://tom.preston-werner.com/>, inventor of Gravatars and cofounder of GitHub.
+repo-template uses Semantic Versioning v2.0.0 <https://semver.org/spec/v2.0.0.html> as created by Tom Preston-Werner <http://tom.preston-werner.com/>, inventor of Gravatars and cofounder of GitHub.

 Version numbers take the form X.Y.Z where X is the major version, Y is the minor version and Z is the patch version.
 The meaning of the different levels are: